SPARC-FAIR-Codeathon/SPARClet/README.md

 # Sparclet
 Using Leaflet to interact with flatmaps in a Jupyter notebook.
-Taking Sparcs mapping to a further platform.
+Taking SPARCS mapping to a further platform.

 ## Project Goals